 These patterns might indicate a bed bug infestation as opposed to being bitten by mosquitoes.
 Bed bug bites can often be very itchy and if you scratch the bite, a secondary infection can produce swelling and bleeding.
 Some people experience a burning sensation within a couple of days of being bitten because of the anesthesia injected into your body when the bite occurred.

-You can book a free home bed bug inspection from Phoenix Bed Bug Expert to make sure your bed bug problem goes away for good.
-Call now at (623) 552-4815 to get a free inspection and estimate.
+You can book an in-home bed bug inspection from Phoenix Bed Bug Expert to make sure your bed bug problem goes away for good.
+Call now at 623-202-7924 for a bed bug inspection or estimate.